Karl Dönitz: Commander-in-chief and Grand Admiral

 Ominous for BdU was the sudden growth of Allied air power.
 The Allied command accepted that air cover over the mid-Atlantic was inadequate and had drawn attention to the fact that not one VLR (Very Long Range) aircraft was to be found at any Allied air base west of Iceland.
 The Americans released 255 Liberators for the North Atlantic.
-At the end of March 1943 20 VLR aircraft were operational rising to 41 by mid-April, all of them flown by British crews.
-Twenty-eight anti-submarine and 11 anti-shipping squadrons were available to RAF Coastal Command, 619 aircraft in all—a striking change since September 1939.
-The influx of radar equipped aircraft into mid-Atlantic was matched by air patrols over the Bay of Biscay.
+At the end of March 1943, 20 VLR aircraft were operational, rising to 41 by mid-April, all of them flown by British crews.
+Twenty-eight anti-submarine and 11 anti-shipping squadrons were available to RAF Coastal Command, 619 aircraft in all — a striking change since September 1939.
+The influx of radar equipped aircraft into the mid-Atlantic was matched by air patrols over the Bay of Biscay.
 Dönitz detected a drop in morale among his captains, as did the British.
 Dönitz encouraged his commanders to show a "hunter's instinct" and "warrior spirit" in the face of the air–surface support group threat.

-Along with air power, the BdU was forced to contend with a large increase in Allied convoy escorts which fuelled from tankers in the convoys allowing escort across the ocean.
+Along with air power, the BdU was forced to contend with a large increase in Allied convoy escorts, which fuelled from tankers in the convoys, allowing escorts across the ocean.
 The escort carrier support groups, protected by destroyers, which, in the words of the official naval historian of the Second World War, proved decisive; "it was the advent of the Support Groups, the Escort Carriers and the Very Long Range Aircraft which turned the tables on the U-boats-and did so with astonishing rapidity".

 One hundred eight ships were sunk in the first 20 days of March, and just 15 in the last 10.
 The official naval historian wrote, "The collapse of the enemy's offensive, when it came, was so sudden that it took him completely by surprise.
 We now know that, in fact, a downward trend in the U-boats' recent accomplishments could have forewarned him, but was concealed from him by the exaggerated claims made by their commanders."
-In April Dönitz lost five crews to the Coastal Command ASV Biscay offensive.
+In April, Dönitz lost five crews to the Coastal Command ASV Biscay offensive.
 Encouraged by the isolated successes of anti-aircraft artillery installed on submarines, he ordered crews to stay on the surface and fight it out with the aircraft.
-The decision caused casualties—four boats were lost in the first week of May alone, and three more by the end.
+The decision caused casualties — four boats were lost in the first week of May alone, and three more by the end.